This article has links to products and services we love, which we may make commission from.

 These tour guides then show you their city during the Edinburgh itinerary.

-So while we can’t take a physical tour with Invisible Cities, you can take this unique experience of Edinburgh from your home by clicking here and then ‘book a tour’ at the top of the page.
+So while we can’t take a physical tour with Invisible Cities, you can take this unique experience of Edinburgh from your home and then ‘book a tour’ at the top of the page.

 Prices start at £7 per person and the tour is sent to your email address or populates as soon as payment is made.